PDOK/atom-generator/README.md

 ### Stylesheet

 Through the yaml configuration a stylesheet can be provided, this an make the ATOM Feed more human readable.
-This can be done though the parameter ```stylesheet``` and needs to be a relative path related to the ATOM feed xml.
+This can be done though the parameter ```stylesheet``` and can be a relative path related to the ATOM feed xml or a absolute path.

 ```yaml
 service: